-Blocks are created via a Byzantine fault-tolerance consensus of a federation of block-signing nodes, which can be under the control of a single legal entity or a number of separate legal entities.
+Blocks are created via fault-tolerance consensus of a federation of block-signing nodes, which can be under the control of a single legal entity or a number of separate legal entities.
 The block signing protocol is fully integrated with the major hardware security module (HSM) interfaces (PKCS11/JCE/JCA).
 Forking or double-spending on the sidechain is prevented with Mainstay and Bitcoin’s Proof-of-Work consensus - removing the requirement for full trust in the federation nodes.

 The issuance and creation of tokens on a sidechain can be configured to have custom multisignature permissions, where a number of separate parties are required to sign an issuance transaction.
 Asset management and mapping tools enable tokens to be linked with real-world assets and securities, tokens can be reissued and redeemed.